-Enter the mud weight and the fluid weight into the calculator to determine the buoyancy factor.
+Enter the mud weight (fluid density) and the material density (object density) into the calculator to determine the buoyancy factor.
 This calculator helps in understanding the buoyancy effect on submerged objects in drilling fluids.

 Buoyancy Factor Formula

-The following formula is used to calculate the buoyancy factor:
+The following formula is used to calculate the buoyancy factor (the fraction of an object’s weight that remains when submerged):

 Variables:

-To calculate the buoyancy factor, subtract the ratio of the mud weight to the fluid weight from one.
+To calculate the buoyancy factor, subtract the ratio of the mud weight (fluid density) to the material density (object density) from one.
+In common drilling practice for steel, a frequently used approximation is BF ≈ 1 − (MW / 65.4 ppg).

 What is a Buoyancy Factor?